sagemath/sagewiki_to_gh-2022-10-10/days29/projects.md

   *  Dokchitser's scrip computel.gp (L-functions)
      *  [[attachment:TOSEND.tar|tar file contain rsults of all Cohen's work so far and usage instructions]]
+     *  You can find a trac ticket with spkg and a refactored wrapper at [[http://trac.sagemath.org/sage_trac/ticket/11024|11024]]

 PEOPLE: John Cremona, William Stein, Jamie Weigandt